COVID-19 sub-strain JN.1 detected in Kerala woman | Health

 - India

-A case of COVID-19 sub-variant JN.1 was detected in Kerala on December 8, official sources said on Saturday.
+A case of COVID-19 sub-variant JN.
+1 has been detected in Kerala as part of an ongoing routine surveillance activity of the Indian SARS-CoV-2 Genomics Consortium (INSACOG), a senior official from the Indian Council of Medical research (ICMR) said on Saturday.

+The case was detected in an RT-PCR positive sample from Karakulam in Thiruvananthapuram district of the southern state on December 8, Dr Rajiv Bahl, Director General of the ICMR, said.

-The sample from a 79-year-old woman had returned a positive result in an RT-PCR test on November 18, they said, adding that she had mild symptoms of influenza-like illnesses (ILI) and had recovered from COVID-19.
+The 79-year-old woman had mild symptoms of Influenza Like Illness (ILI) and has since recovered from Covid.

-More than 90 percent of the COVID-19 cases in India at present are mild and they are in home isolation, the sources said.

-Earlier, an Indian traveler was also detected with JN.1 sub-variant in Singapore.
-The person was a native of Tamil Nadu’s Tiruchirapalli district and had traveled to Singapore on October 25.
+''There has been an increasing trend of COVID-19 cases from the state of Kerala since the last few weeks.
+This has been attributed to an increase in the number of samples from ILI cases being referred for testing,'' Bahl said.

+A majority of these cases are clinically mild and the patients are recovering on their own at their homes, without any treatment, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)